-Classroom Ceremony: Each day students will be involved in a daily patriotic activity, which will include the Pledge of Allegiance and a Moment of Silence.
-Each classroom may also choose to sing a patriotic song or to recite a patriotic poem.
-4th through 8th grades will recite the Preamble of the Declaration of Independence.
+- Classroom Ceremony: - Each day, students will recite the Pledge of Allegiance and observe a Moment of Silence. - Each classroom may also choose to sing a patriotic song or to recite a patriotic poem. - 4th through 8th grades will recite the Preamble of the Declaration of Independence. - School and Family Ceremony